cedricwalter/cedricwalter.github.io/_posts/2005-12-04-tomtom-rider-the-ultimate-counter-measure-against-street-radars.md

 <span style="font-family: Arial Black; font-size: medium;">What You risk:

-<span style="font-size: medium;">in Switzerland…if You get catch by a street radar
+in Switzerland…if You get catch by a street radar

 |  | **Inner City** | **Outside City** | **On Highway** |
 |---|---|---|---|